-It is true that the majority of documents created nowadays are created and stored electronically.
-Nearly every organization however, has a large volume of documents that currently only exist in a paper format.
-Document Imaging or imaging, allows organizations to capture paper based information and convert it to electronic images that are stored in a computer electronically.
+Most documents are created and stored electronically.
+Nearly every organization, however, has a large volume of documents that currently only exist in a paper format.
+Document imaging or imaging, allows organizations to capture paper-based information and convert it to electronic images that are stored in a computer electronically.

 - Ease of access

-- Enables full text search
+- Enables full-text search

-- Sorting the documents,
+- Sorting the documents

-- Preparing them for scanning,
+- Preparing them for scanning

-- Indexing the scanned documents so they can be retrieved and searched,
+- Indexing the scanned documents so they can be retrieved and searched

-- Storing in a system.
+- Storing in a system